 Jerusalem also submitted an article to the California Employment Lawyers Association (CELA) which will be published in the June 2019 CELA Bulletin, titled Admissibility of Evidence at Class Certification After Sali v.
 Corona Reg’l Med.
 Ctr.: Know the Difference Between Federal and State Court.

 - 2020 Top Employment Laywer - Daily Journal

 - Jerusalem's State Bar Profile

 - National Employment Lawyers Association

 Devoted Husband and Father

-Jerusalem resides in Ladera Ranch, California with his wife, Jackie, and three children.
-Jackie is a 7th grade English and English Language Development teacher at Bernice Ayer Middle School ("BAMS") in San Clemente, CA. Jackie and Jerusalem's oldest daughter, Jaylene, is a high school sophomore.
-Their son, Jayden, is in the second grade.
+Jerusalem resides in Coto De Caza, California with his wife, Jackie, and three children.
+Jackie is a 8th grade English and English Language Development teacher at Bernice Ayer Middle School ("BAMS") in San Clemente, CA. Jackie and Jerusalem's oldest daughter, Jaylene, is a graduate of UC Berkley.
+Their son, Jayden, is a sophomore in High School.
 Jerusalem named his youngest daughter "Justice" because of his devotion to the law and hopes that one day she may follow in her father's and grandfather's footsteps.
 Jerusalem envisions "Justice" practicing law in the family tradition or better yet, presiding in court as a "Judge Justice."
 When he takes time for himself he enjoys being active, playing basketball (the "Rocket" is still quick) and spending time with his family.